KamiD/EtherTicket/README.md

 # EtherTicket
-An Smart Contract of Lottery Platform Based on Ethereum
+A Smart Contract of Lottery Platform Based on Ethereum